Long before Harry Potter, there was The Mahabharata!

 - Eklavya and Dronacharya

-The great guru Dronacharya once asked his students, the Kauravas and Pandavas, to be part of an archery test.
+The great Guru Dronacharya once asked his students, the Kauravas and Pandavas, to be part of an archery test.
 Telling them to aim at the ‘eye’ of a toy bird that rested on a tree branch, he then asked them what they saw.
 One of them said ‘sky’ and another, ‘the bird’.
 It was only Arjuna, who said he saw the ‘blackness’ of the bird’s eye.
 Satisfied with Arjuna’s answer, Dronacharya permitted only him to shoot.
 And he did, that too with precision!

-Moral: We must push aside the irrelevant things in our lives, and focus on our Goals.
+Moral: We must push aside the irrelevant things in our lives and focus on our goals.

 Before the great battle of Kurukshetra, both Duryodhana and Arjuna were furiously campaigning to gather all the support they could for their respective armies.
 They both approached the great Lord Krishna.
 Duryodhana chose to sit near Krishna’s face, as he found sitting at his feet ‘demeaning’.
 Arjuna, however, chose to sit at the Lord’s feet, considering it a ‘blessing’.
-When Krishna woke up, he ‘saw Arjuna first’, and hence gave him the choice: ‘My sole presence with you in the war, or my army of 10,000 men.’
+When Krishna woke up, he ‘saw Arjuna first’, and hence gave him a choice: ‘My sole presence with you in the war, or my army of 10,000 men.’
 Arjuna chose the Lord’s presence with him, much to Duryodhana’s delight.
 Little did Duryodhana know then, that very choice would help Arjuna win the war against him!

 Moral: Arrogance will get you nowhere in life.

-The Chakravyuh represents a most intricate Battle Formation.It was this very ‘formation’, that Abhimanyu had learned to break into while still in his mother’s womb!
-Many years later, Abhimanyu, now a sixteen-year-old, found himself fighting on the thirteenth day of the Great War.
-He easily made his way to the center of the circular formation, and found himself face to face with Duryodhana.
+The Chakravyuh represents a most intricate Battle Formation.
+It was this very ‘formation’, that Abhimanyu had learned to break into while still in his mother’s womb!
+Many years later, Abhimanyu, now a sixteen-year-old, fought on the thirteenth day of the Great War.
+He easily reached the centre of the circular formation and found himself face-to-face with Duryodhana.
 At once several of the Kauravas rushed in to defend Duryodhana.
-Abhimanyu fought valiantly and killed many of them, but could not escape.
+Abhimanyu fought valiantly and killed many of them but could not escape.
 After all, he hadn’t devised a way to ‘exit’ the Chakravyuh!

-Moral: Half-Knowledge is always a dangerous thing.
+Moral: Half-knowledge is always a dangerous thing.

 Moral: Witnessing a Sin without taking Action is the greatest of sins.

-Eklavya was a tribal boy who refused to be taken up as a student by the great guru Dronacharya.
+Eklavya was a tribal boy who refused to be taken up as a student by the great Guru Dronacharya.
 The reason was simple: He taught only Kshatriyas and Brahmins.
-Undeterred, the boy placed a clay idol of Dronacharya in front of him, and practised hard.
+Undeterred, the boy placed a clay idol of Dronacharya in front of him and practised hard.
 One day, angered by a barking dog, he shot arrows into its mouth.
-Arjuna learned about this, and told Dronacharya,who couldn’t bear the idea of his star pupil Arjuna having a rival.
+Arjuna learned about this and told Dronacharya, who couldn’t bear the idea of his star pupil Arjuna having a rival.
 Summoning Eklavya, he asked him for his right thumb as Gurudakshina, knowing well that he would never be able to shoot without it.
 Eklavya happily cut off his thumb, and placed it at his Guru’s feet!

 Moral: We will never be able to repay our teachers, but we should always respect them.